Menu

 Please indicate on the registration form if you expect to go to the cafés - no commitment.

 Launching facilities for small boats will be available at RWYC, others can launch at the Ferry Nab.
-All boats must have a Windermere registration, which can be obtained on-line from the Lake District National Park office in Kendal.
+All boats must have a Windermere registration, which can be obtained on-line or from the Lake District National Park office in Kendal.
 It can no longer be bought at the slipway.
-All boats must submit a declaration, which can be downloaded here.
+All boats must submit a declaration.
+Either complete the details on the Registration Form or download it here, complete it and email it back to the organiser.

 Please note the SBA Event Risk Assessment Lay-up 2026.pdf and a new experimental document, the Skippers Safety Briefing.